I Wanna Be a Cowboy

 "I Wanna Be a Cowboy" is a single by the British new wave band Boys Don't Cry.
-The song was written by four of the band members—Brian Chatton, Nick Richards, Nico Ramsden and Jeff Seopardi—and was released in July 1985 as the first new single from their self-titled debut studio album (an album consisting of part new material and part compilation of several of the band's earlier singles).
+The song was written by four of the band members—Brian Chatton, Nick Richards, Nico Ramsden and Jeff Seopardi—and was released on 15 July 1985 as the first new single from their self-titled debut studio album (an album consisting of part new material and part compilation of several of the band's earlier singles).
 The female vocals on the song are performed by Heidi Lea.

 The single became the band's only major hit, reaching number one in New Zealand, number four in Australia, number 11 in South Africa, and number 12 on the US Billboard Hot 100.
-It was a comparative failure in the group's native United Kingdom, peaking at number 77 on the UK Singles Chart.
-The music video for the song features Lemmy Kilmister of English rock band Motörhead.
+It was a comparative failure in the group's native United Kingdom, peaking at number 77 on the UK singles chart.
+The music video for the song features Lemmy Kilmister of the English rock band Motörhead.